-The overall point being that the Adventure 40 is not an “all things to all people” boat.
+The Adventure 40 is not an “all things to all people” boat.
 And we will never succumb to the temptation to make it one just to make a sale.

 Or to put it another way, the default when faced with “unless you change this I will not buy” will be “well, I guess this is not the boat for you”.
 We would rather build a few great boats than a lot of lousy ones.